-Miles Wolff is one of the most interesting and influential figures in baseball, and his work with the minor and independent leagues helped to lay the groundwork for much of what we minor league geeks enjoy today.
+Miles Wolff is one of the most interesting and influential baseball guys of his generation, and his work with the minor and independent leagues helped to lay the groundwork for much of what we minor league geeks enjoy today.
 His name pops up so much here on the MLG site that I thought he deserves to have a page of his own.
 This is the Miles Wolff page.

-Wolff’s career in baseball started in the late sixties/early seventies, when he served a variety of roles within the Atlanta Braves’ organization.
-He was a play-by-play man for the Richmond Braves, and served as General Manager of the Savannah Braves and Anderson Braves.
-He also had a stint as an executive within the Jacksonville Suns organization in the seventies.
+Wolff’s first dalliances in the baseball industry were in the late Sixties/early Seventies, when he served a variety of roles within the Atlanta Braves’ organization.
+He was a play-by-play man for the Richmond Braves, and then became the General Manager of the Savannah Braves and Anderson Braves.
+He also had a stint as an executive within the Jacksonville Suns organization in the Seventies.

-Running the Bulls wasn’t the only thing that Wolff did in the eighties.
-Shortly after his purchase of the Durham franchise, he also became part owner of the New York-Penn League’s Utica Blue Sox, along with characters such as actor Bill Murray and author Roger Kahn.
-The Blue Sox had two qualities that would repeat again and again throughout franchises that Wolff had a hand in: a resurrected identity and an independent affiliation status.
-Another franchise that Wolff founded in the eighties was the Appalachian League’s Burlington Indians, and this team (later the Burlington Royals) was Wolff’s lone connection to the affiliated minors up until he sold the club in 2020.
+Running the Bulls wasn’t the only thing that Wolff did in the Eighties.
+Shortly after his purchase of the Durham franchise, he also became part owner (along with characters such as actor Bill Murray) of the New York-Penn League’s Utica Blue Sox, before flipping the franchise to author Roger Kahn.
+The Blue Sox had two qualities that would repeat again and again throughout the teams that Wolff had a hand in: a resurrected identity and an independent affiliation status.
+Another franchise that Wolff founded in the Eighties was the Appalachian League’s Burlington Indians, and this team (later the Burlington Royals) was Wolff’s last connection to the affiliated minors up until he sold the club in 2020.

 You can’t have a conversation about Miles Wolff without bringing up some of the implicit opinions and theories he has about team and league identity.
-In interviews, he regularly emphasizes his goal of bringing affordable baseball to the people and allowing cities to host teams that they can call their own.
+In interviews, he regularly emphasizes his goal of bringing affordable, competitive baseball to the people and allowing cities to host teams that they can call their own.
 He has an admirable, if cavalier, audacity toward identity continuity in sports, and this has manifested itself in many ways.
-In the affiliated ranks, he helped resurrect unique identities like the Durham Bulls, Utica Blue Sox, and pushed as long as he could for the right of minor league clubs to remain independent.
-As I’ve shown time and again on MLG (via the 3 of 4 Rule), I’m a proponent of identity continuity within the minors, wherein a new team takes on the identity of a previous affiliated team that played in the same city.
+In the affiliated ranks, he helped resurrect unique identities like the Durham Bulls, Utica Blue Sox, and held on as long as he could for the right of minor league clubs to remain independent.
+As I’ve shown time and again on MLG (via the 3 of 4 Rule), I’m a proponent of identity continuity within the minors, and I think that generally speaking, when a new team takes on the identity of a previous affiliated team that played in the same city, they can claim the old team’s history as their own.
 Wolff takes it to a whole new level.
 The names of his leagues are meant to connect to the defunct leagues with similar names–whether it was the Northern League in the nineties or the American Association today.
 In each of his leagues, past and present, you see what I call vampire identities, including the St. Paul Saints, Winnipeg Goldeyes, Duluth-Superior Dukes, El Paso Diablos, Sioux Falls Canaries, and probably a few others that I’m forgetting.
 If we’re going to call them vampire identities, then I suppose Miles Wolff should be called Count Dracula.

-Though I sometimes find this type of thing annoying, my prevailing emotion is admiration for a man who has influenced the minors more than anyone else in recent memory.
-I believe that Wolff has an altruistic passion to make baseball thrive in many forms, and I hope that he continues to do so for many more years.
+Though I sometimes find this type of thing annoying, my prevailing emotion is admiration for a man who has influenced the minors more than anyone else in living memory.
+I believe that beyond business interests, Wolff has an altruistic passion to make baseball thrive in many forms, and I hope that he continues to do so for many more years.

 Hats off to Miles Wolff, the original minor league geek.